Movement Disorders Center

 Deep Brain Stimulation

-The Movement Disorders Center at Wake Forest Baptist Health has one of the most experienced DBS teams in the nation.
+The Movement Disorders Center at Wake Forest Baptist Health has one of the most experienced deep brain stimulation teams in the nation.
 We were among the first centers in the nation to perform DBS surgery, in 1997.
 Since then, hundreds of patients have undergone DBS surgery.
-See more about the history of DBS at Wake Forest.
+See more about the history of deep brain stimulation at Wake Forest Baptist.

 Deep Brain Stimulation at Wake Forest: Experienced Surgeons, a State-of-the-Art Facility